Last season's Presidents' Trophy winners Florida Panthers travel to TD Garden to take on the Boston Bruins on Tuesday.

 Montgomery's side have scored the second most goals in the league with an average of 3.80 per-game and conceded the least with 2.13.
 Their powerplay of 28.9% ranks third of all teams and their 84.6% penalty-kill is the best in the NHL.

-The Panthers will draw confidence from the previous match between the two teams at the end of November which they won 5-2 in one of, if not their best, victory this season.
+The Panthers will draw confidence from the previous match between the two teams at the end of November which they won 5-2 in one of, if not their best, performance this season.

 Goalie Spencer Knight made 37 saves to record the win but it's unclear if he will be available to face the Bruins again, being one of the Panthers suffering from recent illness.